 Because they are available in various colors, you may utilize them to create virtually any effect.
 On the other hand, lighting that uses fluorescent bulbs is inexpensive and consumes very little energy.
 Because they come in many different shapes and sizes, you may easily modify them for use in many cove systems.

-If you choose a simple cove lighting design, your ceiling will appear to have a halo-like look.
+If you choose a simple recessed illumination design, your ceiling will appear to look halo-like.
 You can choose a cool white lighting temperature to achieve an ultra-modern and streamlined style that will go wonderfully with the minimalistic theme of your home.

 A fake ceiling designed in a minimalist style often consists of a rectangular drop with a cove space to house the lights.
 It breaks up the monotony of the ceiling’s otherwise simple design.